-Research Project I provides independent mentoring with a faculty advisor and culminates in a document that represents an approved review of a well-defined topic that is determined between student and research advisor.
+Research Project I provide independent mentoring with a faculty advisor and culminates in a document that represents an approved review of a well-defined topic that is determined between student and research advisor.
 After RPI has been approved the student registers for RPII.

 The course entails individual or small group meetings that focus on:1.
 Development of a research topic; 2.
 Outlining literature related to topic; 3.
 Discussions that focus literature review; 4.
 Submission of literature review drafts; 5.
 Editing of documents; 6.
-Final approval by Faculty Research Advisor
+Final approval by Faculty Research Advisor examination - have been completed.
+(No research project can begin until the AECOM IRB has approved the proposal.)